-Dermarollers: these are small devices with a round, rotating cylinder that has at least 200 teeny tiny needles protruding from it.
+Dermarollers: These are small devices with a round, rotating cylinder that has at least 200 teeny tiny needles protruding from it.
 You grab the handle and roll it all over your face to puncture it.

-Dermapens: like you’ve probably guessed, my beautiful smart friend, these look like pens.
+Dermapens: Like you’ve probably guessed, my beautiful smart friend, these look like pens.
 But rather than ink, they have lots of tiny needles on their heads.
 They’re powered by a motor that moves in and out of the skin in a stamping motion, leaving holes everywhere.

-Dermastamps: like Dermapens, but larger.
+Dermastamps: Like Dermapens, but larger.
 And with more needles.
 My worst nightmare, basically.
 They can have a motor, like Dermapens, or not, like Dermarollers.
 Either way, it rolls all over your face, creating small holes in your skin.

 What Are The Benefits Of Micro-Needling?

-So, why do women think it’s a good idea to create holes in their skin?
+Why do women think it’s a good idea to create holes in their skin?
 Are they all crazy?

 Nope.
 Turns out, there are some good reasons to do it.

-1. Micro-needling Boosts Collagen Production
+1. Micro-Needling Boosts Collagen Production